codersimonchan/ReviewCenter/JSNote/React/React_Guide.md

 5. it is quite common to receive an object as a value for action, the object also has a ' type ' property.

-6. and the idea simply is that we can take a look at this type ,which is part of the incoming action and then run different code for different action types
+6. and the idea simply is that we can take a look at this type, which is part of the incoming action, and then run different code for different action types

 7. In the component function when we call useReducer that define how the state should be look like. because you use useReducer by passing your reducer function as a first parameter, you are not calling it, instead you are just passing a pointer at this function to useReducer, and then we pass the initial state value. so the state that should be assumed when this component renders for the first time.